 For small business insurance, you will find that insurance brokers and agents are paid between 20% and 30% of the premium.
 Most insurance brokers add their own fee on top.

-Small business owners who are interested in getting their own quotes can go to www.insureonline.co.nz where they will find great insurance products for their business, and at a competitive price.
+Small business owners who are interested in getting their own business insurance and liability insurance quotes can go to www.insureonline.co.nz where they will find great commercial insurance products for their business, and at a competitive price.